bkauf/next-store/README.md

 GCS_BUCKET="next-demo"
 WEAVIATE_SERVER="from weaviate install steps" WEAVIATE_API_KEY="next-demo349834"
-#If you plan to run this locally you will need the following sevice account varable
+#If you plan to run this locally you a sevice account file with GCS object admin permissions
 #GOOGLE_APPLICATION_CREDENTIALS="sa.json"
 ```